JLA: Act of God: Plot

-Criticism
+Reception

 Reviewers have heavily criticized the irrational characters and severe idiot plot tendencies.
-The complete destruction of Clark Kent and Lois Lane's relationship was heavily questioned, as was the sudden complete abandonment of both Superman and Wonder Woman's heroics and ideals.
-The book has also been criticized for elements that seem to glorify Batman and his methods, particularly the sequence where several depowered heroes go to him for guidance to be heroes again.

-Doug Moench’s knowledge on the DC Universe and its characters at the time has also been called into question.
+The destruction of Clark Kent and Lois Lane's relationship was heavily questioned, as was the abandonment of both Superman and Wonder Woman's heroics and ideals.
+The book has also been criticized for elements that seem to glorify Batman and his methods to the detriment of other heroes, particularly the sequence where several depowered heroes go to him for guidance to be heroes again.
+Doug Moench's knowledge on the DC Universe and its characters has also been called into question.